-I will be starting a research group at Rutgers University’s Department of Genetics in January 2020, and I anticipate hiring multiple postdoctoral researchers with expertise in population genetics, functional genetics, or evolutionary genetics.
-Projects will focus on:
+My research group at Rutgers University’s Department of Genetics began in January 2020, and we are currently hiring multiple postdoctoral researchers with expertise in population genetics and/or evolutionary genetics.
+Current postings include:

-- Immunogenetics of malaria resistance in diverse human populations, and
+- Immunogenetics of malaria resistance in diverse human populations;

-In the first few years, there will also be positions available for Ph.D. and undergraduate students who are interested in joining the lab.
-Thesis topics related to the above research as well as other questions in human and primate evolution would be suitable.
+There are also positions available for rotational Ph.D. and undergraduate students who are interested in joining the lab.
+Thesis topics related to the above research would be suitable.